Slicer/Slicer/Docs/user_guide/registration.md

 Recommended modules:
 - [General registration (Elastix) (in SlicerElastix extension)](https://github.com/lassoan/SlicerElastix#slicerelastix): Its default registration presets work without the need for any parameter adjustments.
-- [General registration (BRAINS)](https://www.slicer.org/w/index.php/Documentation/Nightly/Modules/BRAINSFit): recomended for brain MRIs but with parameter tuning it can work on any other imaging modelities and anatomical regions.
+- [General registration (BRAINS)](https://www.slicer.org/w/index.php/Documentation/Nightly/Modules/BRAINSFit): recomended for brain MRIs but with parameter tuning it can work on any other imaging modalities and anatomical regions.
 - [Sequence registration](https://github.com/moselhy/SlicerSequenceRegistration#volume-sequence-registration-for-3d-slicer): Automatic 4D image (3D image time sequence) registration using Elastix.
 Can be used for tracking position and shape changes of structures in time, or for motion compensation (register all time points to a selected time point).

 ## Segmentation and binary image registration